York City's Best Ever XI

 Going 442, we need 2 strikers, my starting point would be Norman Wilkinson and Keith Walwyn, our 2 leading all time scorers.

 In 12 seasons, Wilkinson scored 143 goals in 401 games, fractionally more than one every 3 games, scoring 23 in his first season, our FA Cup semi final season.
 A number he never came close to beating again.
-Over the next 10 seasons, he averaged 12 goals a season, his best being18 in the 1956/7 season and played in City’s first 2promotion campaigns.
+Over the next 10 seasons, he averaged 12 goals a season, his best being 18 in the 1956/7 season and he played in City’s first 2promotion campaigns.
 Noted as a fine header (one friend got dragged along to a reserve team game in 1966 just so his Dad could say his son had seen Wilkinson play).
 Exceptional in the air, but maybe not possessing electric pace, Malcolm Huntington believed his powerful movement and anticipation were unmatched, “He was the best player off the ball that I have seen in all my years of reporting on York City, all his team-mates used to say that when they had the ball, Norman was always in a position to receive it.
 He was an option at all times.
 In hindsight, he would probably have been a better choice for Player of the Millennium than Barry Swallow.”

 That said, given his scoring rate (and 2 relegation seasons), Wilkinson is overlooked in favour of his team-mate ARTHUR BOTTOM.
-During the City career, Bottom scored almost twice as fast as Wilkinson, scoring nearly 2 goals in every 3 matches.
+During his City career, Bottom scored almost twice as fast as Wilkinson, scoring nearly 2 goals in every 3 matches.
 In his first season with City, Bottom scored 31 league goals (equalling Billy Fenton’s club record) which he matched a season later.
 In less than 4 seasons with City, he scored 105 goals in 158 games.
 A move to Newcastle followed in February 1958, his 7 goals in 8 games helped to maintain Newcastle’s top flight status.
-Despite 3 in 3 at the start of the next season he was allowed to join Division 3 North Chesterfield in October 1958 after the arrival of Welsh international Ivor Allchurch.
+Despite 3 in 3 at the start of the next season he was allowed to join Division 3 North side Chesterfield in October 1958 after the arrival of Welsh international Ivor Allchurch.
 He failed to impress at Saltergate and left League football in 1960 at the relatively young age of 30.
 If he’d not left City, he could easily have ended up as City’s all time top scorer.
 Leaving out Wilkinson was the hardest call to make in selecting this side but perhaps he owes his all time leading City scorer status to his longevity.

 Alongside Arthur Bottom is KEITH WALWYN, another prolific scorer.
 In 6 seasons with City, he scored 24 or more goals in 5 seasons and suffered an achilles injury in the other which saw him miss nearly half the season.
 Powerful in the air and on the ball, he was a handful for any defence.
 There was a popular theory at the time that he didn’t have the close control to be successful at a higher level, but one that could be argued against considering his performances against Liverpool and Arsenal across 5 games when he was a consistent threat to some of the best defenders in the country, if not Europe.
 Whilst enjoying every minute of his 6 years, I would have liked to have seen him prove he could do it at a higher level.
 Anyone who has seen City’s 6 Football League promotion campaigns (dating back to 1959) would probably put Walwyn above Seal, Jones and Barnes whilst his strike partner John Byrne, who later enjoyed a successful top flight career, didn’t do enough for City to make the team.